San Diego Restraining Order Violation Lawyers

 30 days in jail and maximum $2,000 in fines

 Some cases may have the option of probation, but this matter should be managed by a professional who is familiar with the legal process and what actions to take to help you to avoid incarceration.
-The experienced team at JD Law is ready to get to work for you.
+The experienced team at jD LAW, P.C. is ready to get to work for you.

 If you have been accused of violating your restraining order, the burden of proof lies with the prosecutor, who must establish beyond a reasonable doubt several facts, including: